Boeing crew capsule launches to space station on test redo

 Different in looks but similar in function to SpaceX’s Dragon capsule, Boeing’s fully automated capsule will attempt to dock at the space station on its own.
 Station astronauts will be ready to steer the capsule by remote control, if necessary.

+The capsule still has 10 good thrusters for major moves, including dropping out of orbit at flight’s end, officials said.
+The two failed ones actually fired briefly before shutting down prematurely one after the other; a backup kicked in to get the spacecraft into the right orbit.

+“We’re doing this one step at a time, and we right now need to get this spacecraft through its paces and learn some things,” Lueders told reporters following liftoff.

-Starliner will spend close to a week at the space station before aiming for a touchdown in the New Mexico desert.
+Starliner will spend about five days at the space station before aiming for a touchdown in the New Mexico desert next Wednesday.

 NASA has yet to finalize which astronauts will be on the first Starliner crew.
 The program is so far behind that the original three have stepped aside.
 The leading candidates gathered at Cape Canaveral for the evening launch of Starliner atop United Launch Alliance’s Atlas V rocket.